-A mountaintop above Gold Creek, finished and self-sufficient, looking out across roughly 270 degrees of snow-capped range — with no neighbor in any direction, only wilderness.
+A mountaintop above Gold Creek, finished and self-sufficient, looking out across roughly 270 degrees of snow-capped range — neighbors few, unseen, and far, with only a few distant rooftops to mark them.

-Eighty deeded acres sit at the summit, and they border thousands of acres of public land on the way down.
-What that means in practice is simple: there are no neighbors.
-The quiet is the real kind — wind through timber, the occasional elk, weather you can watch arrive from miles off.
-Privacy here is not a feature added to the property.
-It is the property.
+Eighty deeded acres sit at the summit, minutes from thousands of acres of public land down the mountain.
+What that means in practice is absolute privacy: every parcel around it runs forty acres or more, almost none of them occupied, and from the porch only a few distant rooftops mark that anyone is near.
+The quiet is the real kind — wind through timber, deer crossing the ground itself, the occasional elk, weather you can watch arrive from miles off.
+The owner calls it some of the most pristine land and the best views in all of Montana.

 The air is thin and clean and cold in the mornings, and it carries sound a long way.
 A private meadow sits large enough to bring a helicopter in when the season or the schedule asks for it, so the summit is remote without being unreachable.
 The name Sweetwater speaks to the water and the height — a high place, well-watered, kept apart from the noise below.
+The ridge faces south, so a single front porch takes in both the sunrise and the sunset over the same range.
 Beyond the property, Montana’s storied trout rivers — the Blackfoot and the Clark Fork — lie within reach.

 Off-grid is a phrase that usually means doing without.
 Here it means the opposite: the property owes nothing to a utility company, and you would never know it from the inside.
 Every system was built to carry the place fully, with the margin a serious property deserves.